Dental Fillings

 What is Dental Fillings

-Dental fillings are restorative materials used to treat teeth that have been decayed, traumatized or worn.
+Restorative materials used to treat teeth that have been decayed, traumatized or worn.
 The process of placing a filling is removing the decaying or damaged section of the tooth and filling the area with an appropriate dental material to restore its function, form and integrity.
 Following a root canal procedure, a filling is applied to seal the tooth.
 This filling prevents bacteria from re-entering the tooth and causing more illness.
 The procedure include extracting the infected or damaged pulp from within the tooth, cleaning and contouring the root canals and finally replacing the area with a biocompatible material.

 How long time takes of Dental Fillings Process

-What Are Types And Which Materials Used For Dental Fillings?
+What Are Types And Which Materials Used?

 There are various types of dental filling materials available, each with advantages and downsides.
 The location and size of the cavity, aesthetic concerns, durability and cost all influence the material used to fill it.
-Here are some commonly used dental filling materials,
+Here are some commonly used materials,

 Amalgam fillings, often known as silver fillings, have been used in dentistry for more than a hundred years.
 They are composed of a variety of metals, including silver, mercury, tin and copper.
 Amalgam fillings are strong, long-lasting and relatively affordable.
 However, they are silver in color and may not be appropriate for exposed teeth due to cosmetic considerations.
 There has been some debate concerning the use of mercury in amalgam fillings, although many dental societies believe they are safe when properly put and maintained.